askui/askui/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 npm run askui
 ```

-If you got them both (emulator and UiController) running, then we are ready to go for the UI automation.
+If you got them both (emulator and AskUI Controller) running, then we are ready to go for the UI automation.

 ‍
-3) You need to deactivate a few lines of the code in `test/helpers/askui-helper.ts` that is running the UiController, because we are already running it manually in the previous step:
+3) You need to deactivate a few lines of the code in `test/helpers/askui-helper.ts` that is running the AskUI Controller, because we are already running it manually in the previous step:

 ```typescript
 // file location: test/helpers/askui-helper.ts